SacrificialDove/SacrificialDove/README.md

 <details>
 <summary> Basic Information</summary>

-I have Autism Spectrum Disorder & chronic loneliness, do be respectful and use tonetags with me.
+I have autism spectrum disorder & chronic loneliness, do be respectful and use tonetags with me.
 I am very disconnected with people in general and their emotions, even if you're seemingly close with me.
 I do try my best to empathise either way.
 Sometimes I will go quiet, it doesn't mean I'm upset per-se, simply not interested or overwhelmed.
 I have a bad memory, and might not recall you perfectly.
 Often zoning out, either day dreaming or mindlessly wandering.
 I am mentally unwell.
 If you ever have any questions for me just simply ask

 If I make you uncomfortable I expect you to verbally express so if you want change, don't think I can read your mind.
 </details>